 In Chester County, fraud is treated as a very serious offense that often involves documents and materials connected to a commercial transaction.
 As defined by Pennsylvania law, fraud offenses incorporate the crime of theft, receiving stolen property, and in most cases, theft of services.
 Fraud can be defined by citing or executing a secure document, a document or instrument such as a commercial loan or another monetary document, in a manner to deprive the lawful owner out of such property.

 Fraud can often be used when dealing with documents, as well as individuals who portray themselves to be something they are not.
 The crime of fraud, generally in Pennsylvania, requires some sort of writing instrument, the unauthorized signing electronically, or actually, of someone’s name.
 Because fraud is a general term, there are nearly 20 other crimes more specific to fraud that come into play.
 It may be critical to the outcome of your case to contact a Chester County fraud lawyer.
-A distinguished criminal lawyer can stand by you throughout your trial and help you build a strong defense against the state’s accusations.
+A distinguished criminal lawyer could stand by you throughout your trial and help you build a strong defense against the state’s accusations.

 One of the most common types of fraud in Chester County is check fraud, when an individual attempts to use another’s monetary check value without authorization either by creating a new check or fraudulently signing an actual check and then placing the check at an institution and presenting it for payment.
 Other common types of fraud involve credit card fraud, or using another person’s information to obtain credit cards, or other items such as debit cards, to obtain items that they would not otherwise be authorized for.